-2 About the DomaCom Fund
+2. About the DomaCom Fund

-The DomaCom Fund is a Fractional Investing Platform which is a registered Managed Investment Scheme that is registered with ASIC.
+The DomaCom Fund is a fractional investing platform which is a Managed Investment Scheme that is registered with ASIC.

-The DomaCom Fund is managed by DomaCom Australia Ltd. The Trustee of the Fund is Melbourne Securities Corporation Ltd, and the Custodian is Perpetual Corporate Trust Limited.
+The DomaCom Fund is managed by DomaCom Australia Limited.
+The trustee of the Fund is Melbourne Securities Corporation Limited, and the custodian is Perpetual Corporate Trust Limited.
 For more details relating to their respective roles and obligations, refer to section 14 titled Management of the DomaCom Fund.

-The DomaCom Fund comprises a Cash Pool and Sub Funds.
+The DomaCom Fund comprises the Cash Pool and Sub-Funds.
 Each Sub-Fund will generally only hold one Underlying Asset.

-2.1 Fractional Investing
+2.1.
+Fractional Investing

-Fractional Investing is a method of raising capital through the collective effort of a large number of individual investors.
+Fractional investing is a method of raising capital through the collective effort of a large number of individual investors.

 Fractional Investing provides Investors with the ability to gain exposure to specific, high value assets for a fraction of the total cost to purchase the asset.
-DomaCom Investors raise the funds to purchase these assets using DomaCom's unique multi-asset-class Fractional Investing Platform where investor's funds are pooled to purchase an asset through a Sub-Fund.
+DomaCom Investors raise the funds to purchase these assets using DomaCom's unique multi-asset-class Fractional Investing Platform where Investor's funds are pooled and used to purchase an asset (or a portion of an asset) through a Sub-Fund.

-2.2 How is Fractional Investing Different?
+2.2.
+How is Fractional Investing different?

-Traditionally, if you wanted to raise capital to purchase an expensive investment asset, you would be limited to approaching just wealthy individuals or institutions.
+Traditionally, if you wanted to raise capital to purchase an expensive investment asset, you would generally be limited to approaching just wealthy individuals or institutions.
 These funding sources really limit your options to a limited pool of investors.

 Fractional Investing platforms on the other hand, work in the opposite way.
-Through DomaCom's Fractional Investing Platform, hundreds of Investors with relatively smaller amounts to invest can pool their funds with the funds of other Investors to purchase an expensive investment asset.
+Through DomaCom's Fractional Investing Platform, hundreds of Investors with relatively smaller amounts to invest can pool their funds with the funds of other Investors to enable the purchase of an expensive investment asset.
+The Investors each have an interest in the investment asset purchased.

-2.3 Investment Overview
+2.3.
+Investment overview

 The DomaCom Fund is comprised of a Cash Pool and Sub-Funds.
 All Investors must first invest in the Cash Pool before they can allocate their money towards a Sub-Fund.
-The Investors' initial investment must have been deposited into the Cash Pool for a period of at least 14 days before the Investor may use any of those funds to invest in a Sub-Fund.
+An Investors' initial investment must have been deposited into the Cash Pool for a period of at least 14 days before the Investor may use any of those funds to invest in a Sub-Fund.

-Each Sub-Fund will generally relate to a single Underlying Asset chosen for investment by Investors.
-The Underlying Asset will be acquired by the Custodian on behalf of the Trustee for the Sub-Fund.
+Each Sub-Fund will generally relate to a single Underlying Asset that is proposed for investment by the Manager and chosen for investment by Investors.
+Provided sufficient capital is raised through the Campaign relating to the Underlying Asset, the Underlying Asset will be acquired by the